pmem/pmem.github.io/content/blog/2018/fio-tutorial.md

 **pmemblk**

+**Note:**
+This engine is no longer supported in the upstream version of FIO.
+Last version of FIO supporting it is `fio-3.33`.

 This engine is using libpmemblk library.
 Results delivered by this engine will not show you the best performance of your hardware, only what this specific library is capable of.
 While using this engine, `blocksize` and